LouiGee/Advanced-Java/README.md

 clarify £ ON INPUT x
 use long for price as double is imprecise x
 Thorough test cases
-Restock exisiting item functionality dispense actual coins
+Restock exisiting item functionality x dispense actual coins x